 |60 UK Credits||30 ECTS|

-You can pick modules from all schools (Business & Management, Liberal Arts & Humanities, Fashion & Design, Film, Media & Performance, Psychology & Psychotherapy, Languages) but it is recommended to take modules from the same study area and same level (year) to minimise timetable clashes.
+You can pick modules from all subject areas (Acting, Business & Management, Fashion, Film Production, Finance, Interior Design, Liberal Arts, Media & Advertising, Psychology, Psychotherapy, UX Design) but it's recommended to take modules from the same area and level (year) to minimise timetable clashes.

 Please read the instructions in the module lists carefully before choosing your modules.
 Please also ensure you use the correct PDF list corresponding to your level of study and the academic term you will be spending at Regent's.